 It’s as true for dating apps as it is for foster dogs – photos make all the difference!
 High-quality, well-shot photos will get a lot more attention for your foster dog that blurry, old, or low-quality pics.

 There’s a lot you can do with an iPhone these days, but professional pet photographers often know how to capture a dog’s personality in just the right way.
-Consider asking your local animal shelter if they have certain days where they do photo shoots (many do), or consider getting a photographer friend to snap some shots for you.

 You may also want to consider reaching out to professional pet photographers – even if they are pricey, they may offer a discount for fosters with a good cause.